About this book

 “Hasiuk skillfully creates complex and believable characters, who are by turns cruel and compassionate, alienating and sympathetic.
 She understands the blind groping of adolescence, along with its mixing of affection and contempt toward loved ones and occasionally crippling, occasionally empowering uncertainties, and examines this fumbling (and its potential for disaster) in an insightful but unsentimental light. .... will appeal to teens looking for other souls asking questions without answers.” — Bulletin of the Center for Children’s Books

-Praise for Where the Rocks Say Your Name (Thistledown, 2004):
+Praise for Brenda Hasiuk and Where the Rocks Say Your Name:

 “... both the attention to character and the dreamy quality of the narrative make this atypical coming-of-age tale a good choice for enthusiastic high school readers who will appreciate this unshrinking portrayal of the transitions of early adulthood.” — Canadian Materials